okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/rest/index.md

 * Shorter token lifespans
 * Can be generated and retrieved using an API

 > **Note:** Okta doesn't recommend using the Okta-propriety `SSWS` API token authentication scheme.
 > This API token scheme allows you to access a broad range of APIs since there's no scope associated with the token.
 Access to the APIs depends on the privileges of the user that [created the API token](/docs/guides/create-an-api-token/main/).
 The API token also has a fixed expiry date.

 You need to obtain an OAuth 2.0 access token to configure the authorization header of your Postman API requests to Okta.
 To obtain this access token, set up Okta for your use case.
 See:

-* [OpenID Connect (OIDC) authentication setup](#oidc-authentication-setup): to obtain an access token for user authentication that is scoped for specific resources
+* [User-based API access setup](#user-based-api-access-setup): to obtain an access token that is scoped for specific resources and actions and tied to the permissions of an Okta user
-* [OAuth 2.0 service app authentication setup](#oauth-2-0-service-app-authentication-setup): to obtain an access token for service app authentication that is scoped for specific resources (access isn't associated with an Okta user)
+* [Service-based API access setup](#service-based-api-access-setup): to obtain an access token that is scoped for specific resources and actions, not associated with an Okta user.

-### OIDC authentication setup
+### User-based API access setup

-If your use case requires you to access a limited number of Okta endpoints as a specific user, use the OIDC access token in the authorization header of your API requests.
-The OAuth 2.0 Authorization Code grant flow is used to obtain the OIDC access token.
-See the following task to set up your Okta org for API authentication using OIDC.
+If your use case requires you to access a limited number of Okta endpoints as a specific user, use the OAuth 2.0 Authorization Code grant flow with PKCE.
+See the following task to set up your Okta org for API access.

 #### Create an OIDC app in Okta

-Create an OIDC app integration to define your scope-based access to Okta APIs.
+Create an OIDC app integration to define your scope-based access to Okta APIs with the Authorization Code grant flow with PKCE.

 1. [Sign in](https://developer.okta.com/login) to your Okta org Admin Console as a user with administrative privileges (Super Admin role).
 1. In the Admin Console, go to **Applications** > **Applications**.